R-Cardenas/nextflow_pipelines/README.md

 ### Merge lanes

-Following the removing of duplicates from BAM files, the lanes are merged with supplied information from an excel sheet that is processed by python script (merge_bam_lanes_2.bam).
+Following the removing of duplicates from BAM files, the lanes are merged with supplied information from an excel sheet that is processed by [python script](bin/python/merge_bam_lanes_2.py).
 An example of the excel sheet layout is shown [here](MAP/cgpmap/williams_batch2_info.csv).
 For future work it would be easier to merge all bam files that have the same sample name.

 ### Exome mapping problems and workarounds